Is a Correction Looming Ahead for Alibaba Group Holding Limited (BABA)

 Goldman gave a rating of “Buy” to BABA, setting the target price at $185 in the report published on April 11th of the current year.

-During the last 5 trading sessions, BABA fell by -4.43%, which changed the moving average for the period of 200-days by -45.84% in comparison to the 20-day moving average, which settled at $93.70.
-In addition, Alibaba Group Holding Limited saw -24.21% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, BABA rose by +10.08%, which changed the moving average for the period of 200-days by -38.40% in comparison to the 20-day moving average, which settled at $92.57.
+In addition, Alibaba Group Holding Limited saw -15.91% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for BABA